 125 Pacific Ave

-On the east side of the Exchange, this Belgian brewery has two patio options—a couple casual picnic tables at the entrance and a newly landscaped patio on the west side that feels like hanging out in an upscale campground.
-With so many amazing new brews on tap, try a flight of small pours and order a round of seasonally inspired snacks for the table.
+On the east side of the Exchange, this Belgian brewery has two patio options—a couple casual picnic tables at the entrance and a newly landscaped patio on the Lily St. side that feels like hanging out in an upscale campground.
+The addition of a standing bar and café tables on the Lily patio gives more room for everyone to enjoy the outdoors.
+Be the first to try small batch brews on tap by Nonsuch and its sister brewery Vessel while sharing seasonally inspired bites.

 114 Market Ave